African All Stars Transfer News & Rumours: Bayern Munich launch £69m bid for Nicolas Pepe | Goal.com

 Getafe defender Djene Dakonam has emerged as a summer transfer target for Arsenal following his fine defensive showings in the Spanish La Liga this season.

-AS reports that the Gunners boss Unai Emery was at the Estadio di Mestalla on Sunday and was impressed by the Togolese centre-back who helped Getafe earn a hard fought goalless draw against Valencia.
+AS reports that Gunners boss Unai Emery was at the Estadio de Mestalla on Sunday and was impressed by the Togolese centre-back who helped Getafe earn a hard-fought goalless draw against Valencia.

 The Premier League club are now set to renew interest in Dakonam who they tracked last summer but they face competition from Spanish giants Barcelona who are in hunt for a centre-back.